olkku45/iridium/README.md

 # iridium
 A programming language, focusing on modular, procedural and explicit design.

+## Currently working on:

+- Moving away from LLVM to a custom backend

 ## Trying an example

 Commands to run in the repository: